Chief Diversity & Inclusion Officer

 Applicants are required to either present to human resources current and valid PA Act 153 clearances or be able to obtain them expediently.

+The College strongly encourages applications from members of traditionally under-represented groups.
 DCCC is an equal opportunity employer.